-All workers and employees have the right to be accompanied by a union rep, union official or a colleague at formal disciplinary and grievance meetings at work.
+All workers have the right to be accompanied in a formal grievance or disciplinary hearing by:

 See Toal & Anor v.
 GB Oils (2013) which confirms that the choice of accompanying person is that of the worker.

 This right is contained in Section 10 of the Employment Relations Act 1999 and is supported by the Acas Code of Practice.

 The law does not require a union representative to accompany an individual who asks to be accompanied.
 A member should not pressurise a union representative to attend a meeting.